spatie/docs.spatie.be-old/resources/views/laravel-server-monitor/v1/advanced-usage/manually-configure-hosts-and-checks.md

  - `server-monitor:list-hosts` lists all hosts
   - `server-monitor:list-checks` lists detailed information about all checks

 You can also manually manipulate the rows of both tables.
-Here's a description of the fields you can manipulate in the `hosts` table:
+These fields can be manipulated in the `hosts` table:

 - `name`: the name of the host that will be checked.
 - `ssh-user`: the name of the ssh user the package should use when connecting to the remote server.